TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 MVQ rg0, surround(1,2)surround(3,4)
 ```

 This gets expanded to `MVQ rg0, 121343`.
 Note that the whitespace after the comma in the macro definition was omitted, otherwise it would have been included as a part of the replacement text.
-For many macros, this doesn't make a difference, however it is something to be aware of.
+Leading whitespace in macro replacement text is *never* trimmed, so it should be removed if it is not desired.

 The individual separated parameters of both single-line and multi-line macros are, themselves, also subjected to single-line macro expansion.
 This makes it possible to nest single-line macro usages within parameters.
 These nested macros can even be given parameters themselves, to a theoretically infinite depth.